 - Mix for the marinade the oil, vinegar, rosemary and garlic in a bowl.

-- Put the vegies on the stick.
-It looks great when you use opposite vegetables on each site of the skewer.
-In the middle you can put the bay leaf and the cherry tomatoes.
+- Put the veggies on the stick.
+It looks great when you use opposite vegetables on each side of the skewer.
+In the middle, you can put the bay leaf and the cherry tomatoes.